-In calendar year 2012, 80 percent of customers surveyed indicated they were either satisfied or very satisfied with how MoDOT handled their question or concern.
-Politeness scored 97 percent with customers, 90 percent felt they received a clear, understandable answer and 90 percent were satisfied or very satisfied with the promptness of the response they received.
-All four measures are very consistent with the previous year's totals.
+So far this year, 82 percent of customers surveyed indicated they were either satisfied or very satisfied with how MoDOT handled their question or concern.
+Politeness scored 97 percent with customers, 91 percent felt they received a clear, understandable answer and 90 percent were satisfied or very satisfied with the promptness of the response they received.
+All four measures are above the year-to-date average in 2011.
+The percentage of very satisfied customers has also increased slightly since the same time last year.

-The average time to complete customer requests during 2012 is 1.5 days.
+The average time to complete customer requests during 2012 is 1.4 days.
 The turn-around time for completing requests remains steady, showing a dedicated effort to provide timely customer service.
-In 2012, more than 28,000 requests were entered into the customer service database.
+This year, more than 21,000 requests have been entered into the customer service database.